Atlantic Health System’s pharmacy residency program features the following rotations:

 The overall goal of this one-month rotation in neonatal critical care is to enhance residents' competency in neonatal pharmacotherapy and to develop a philosophy of practice regarding the role of the clinical pharmacist as a member of the health care team.
 Residents will participate in the drug use decision-making process, develop clinical pharmacokinetic skills needed to ascertain the unique pharmacokinetic characteristics of this patient population, and refine nutritional knowledge specific to the neonatal patient.

 The oncology rotation takes place at the inpatient oncology unit at Morristown Medical Center.
-This month-long rotation focuses on the management of the acute problems of cancer patients.
-Specific topics covered include oncologic emergencies, liquid malignancies, pain management and palliative care.
+This rotation is intended to familiarize the resident with therapeutic management based on the diagnosis and staging of cancer in the inpatient and outpatient settings.
+Some topics covered will include etiology, oncologic emergencies, liquid malignancies, pain management and palliative care.
 The resident will work with physicians from all disciplines, nurses, social workers and care managers to optimize medication therapy for patients as well as provide medication education and counseling.

 The general premise behind this academic/teaching rotation is to expose residents to the responsibilities associated with being a faculty member.
 This involves much more than just in-class interactions with students and lecture presentations.
 Most of the time will be spent developing materials, discussing ideas for implementation within courses and participating in administrative activities fundamental to a faculty position.
 The resident(s) will spend their time at Rutgers and FDU during the month to get a concept of how different universities teach.
 The rotation will be a collaborative process between faculty and resident with feedback provided to assist in self-directed learning.